 Our work takes us all over the Stour Valley including Ashford, Canterbury and Sandwich and up to Whitstable.
-We do our best to advise on the best way to manage landscapes for wildlife, while recognising the individual needs of landowners or local communities.
+We advise on the best way to manage landscapes for wildlife, while recognising the individual needs of landowners or local communities.

-Local communities are involved wherever possible, which is why volunteering is such a mainstay of countryside management.
+Local people are involved wherever possible, and volunteering is a mainstay of countryside management.

 Balancing and integrating the many uses of the countryside, from farming and forestry to walking and education, is a major goal of countryside management.

-We work alongside farmers and private landowners as well as large businesses, sometimes in an advisory role, and other times with practical conservation task days to support a wider and healthier natural environment.
+We work alongside farmers and private landowners as well as large businesses, sometimes in an advisory role, and other times with practical conservation task days to support a wilder and healthier natural environment.

-Countryside Management Partnerships (CMPs) like the KSCP, have mainly been created through the partnership of local authorities with national organisations such as The Environment Agency.
-More information on our sister Partnerships can be found here.
+Countryside Management Partnerships like the KSCP, have mainly been created through the partnership of local authorities with national organisations such as The Environment Agency.
+More information on our sister Partnerships in Kent can be found on the Countryside Partnerships website.